civilcoder55/scalable-nest-websockets/readme.md

 - Message queuing for reliable event processing
 - Microservice architecture using NestJS
 - Docker containerization for easy deployment
+- Receives events from client and emit to message broker

 ## Prerequisites